Research Staff

 claire pic

 Claire graduated from St. Olaf College with a B.A. in Psychology.
-She is a Research Coordinator in the CAN Lab, working primarily on the CBIT+TMS and TicTech studies.
+She is a Research Coordinator in the CAN Lab, working primarily on the NExT and CBIT+TMS studies.
 She is interested in using imaging and neuromodulation to learn more about neurodevelopmental disorders and work with individuals and families affected by them.
 Her long-term goal is to pursue a PhD in clinical psychology.
 In her free time she enjoys reading, going for walks, and baking.

 Lizzie Kangas